-Leverage the moment when the behaviour is more likely to happen, and provide timely and contextual information, feedback and rewards.
+Leverage the moment when the behaviour is more likely to happen, and provide timely and context-specific information, feedback and rewards

 "The timing has to be right.
 That’s one of the things my research has shown is really important.
 There are moments in our lives that feel more conducive to change.
 I call them fresh starts.

 If you are like most people in the world, you probably wake up on New Year’s Eve, fully charged to start attacking your list of resolutions.